Is Lululemon Shifting Toward Sustainable Manufacturing?

 1. Lululemon’s Commitment to Sustainability

-Lululemon has publicly committed to becoming “100% sustainable and circular by 2030.”
+Lululemon has publicly committed to becoming 100% sustainable and circular by 2030.

-Key pillars of their sustainability mission include:
+Key pillars of this mission include:

-• 100% renewable and recycled materials by 2030
+• 100% renewable or recycled materials by 2030

 • Net-zero carbon operations by 2050